 Jesus often taught by asking questions and, here, we see the method again.
 They laughed at Him when He said that she was sleeping because they did not realize that His authority even extends to life and death.
 Its not over until Jesus says its over.

-After he put them all out, he took the child's father and mother and the disciples who were with him, and went in where the child was.
-He took her by the hand and said to her, 'Talitha koum!' (which means, 'Little girl, I say to you, get up!').
+But he put them all outside, took the child's father and mother and those with him, and went in where the child was.
+Taking her by the hand, he said to her, "Talita, kumi!" (which means, "Little girl, I say to you, get up!").

 Jesus sent all of the mourners outside and went to the little girl.
 We notice that Jesus did not put on a big show but simply ordered death to depart and the girl to get up.
 God is using many signs and wonders in these last days but we must remember that the display of God's power is not to be a big show.
 That is not how Jesus worked and it is not what He wants from us.